Introduction

 Create a new Stapes class that you can instantiate later on with

-(the function that is run when you
+You can add a constructor (the function that is run when you

 instantiate the class) property to the object.
 All other properties